 Since the weight of the hair extensions is distributed around the circumference of the scalp, the LA weave is the gentlest hair extension method and requires very little maintenance to protect your hair, both natural and extensions.
 Just follow the advice in this article, and you’ll have beautiful, luscious locks for months!

-Pre-bonded hair extensions are a traditional type of extension which are bonded to the natural hair with keratin bonds, which are heated to seal them to the natural hair.
-Unlike other methods of glueing, keratin bonds cause no damage to the hair and are quick and simple to remove.
-Pre-bonded extensions are extremely subtle and allow you to wear your hair up without giving away the secret to your thick and luscious locks!
-They are also very lightweight, meaning that they are suitable for those that have hair that is too thin or fragile for micro ring extensions.
+Pre-bonded hair extensions are a traditional type of extension bonded to the natural hair with keratin bonds, which are heated to seal them to the natural hair.
+Unlike other glueing methods, keratin bonds cause no damage to the hair and are quick and straightforward to remove.
+Pre-bonded extensions are incredibly subtle and allow you to wear your hair up without giving away the secret to your thick, luscious locks!
+They are also very lightweight, which is suitable for those with hair that is too thin or fragile for micro ring extensions.

-This type of extension is very resistant to slipping, making it low maintenance and perfect for those that are always on the go!
-However, this does not mean that you can slack off when it comes to washing and caring for your hair!
-While it is important not to allow the scalp to become greasy, since this can soften keratin bonds, overwashing will also harm your extensions.
-As mentioned previously, you should use a sulphate free shampoo because sulphates can also break down the keratin bonds.
+This type of extension is very resistant to slipping, making it low maintenance and perfect for those who are always on the go!
+However, this does not mean you can slack off when washing and caring for your hair!
+While it is important not to allow the scalp to become greasy since this can soften keratin bonds, overwashing will also harm your extensions.
+As mentioned previously, you should use a sulphate-free shampoo because sulphates can also break down the keratin bonds.
 Be gentle when brushing and washing hair to avoid causing breakage, and take care to separate the bonds with your fingers daily to prevent tangles and matting.

-Micro ring extensions are extremely popular at our hair salon in Milton Keynes, as they are virtually undetectable once applied, even when your hair is in a ponytail.
-They are attached to the hair by small copper rings with silicone linings which are clipped around both the natural hair and the extension hair.
+Micro ring extensions are extremely popular at our hair extension salon in Milton Keynes, as they are virtually undetectable once applied, even when your hair is in a ponytail.
+They are attached to the hair by small copper rings with silicone linings clipped around the natural and extension hair.
 Since this type of hair extension requires no glue, heat, sewing, or braiding, damage to your natural locks is minimised.